william-newman/william-newman/README.md

 ### Howdy 👋

-Currently working on a tabletop role playing game "helper" app that uses Angular, Java, and MongoDB plus a Discord bot with Javascript & Node.JS.
+Working on a tabletop role playing game "helper" app that uses Angular, Java, and MongoDB plus a Discord bot with Javascript & Node.JS.

 Versed in Javascript, Java, React.JS, Angular, Typescript, Sassy CSS, HTML, Ruby, and Python.